 Rated to carry 580 cow-calf pairs, it also boasts the attraction of quality hunting (GMU 18) for elk, deer, pronghorn, and Oryx.
-A cattleman leases the ranch grazing for approximately $10,000 a month.
-Further, a $35,665 annual lease with White Sands Missile Range for fly-over and evacuation provides additional payments if evacuation is called for.
+The grazing lease generates approximately $10,000 a month.
+The $35,665 annual lease with White Sands Missile Range for fly-over and evacuation provides an additional income source.

 Currently, the ranch is conservatively stocked with 400 pairs.
 Moreover, the monsoon rains have been excellent this year, and the range is very healthy!
 There are five wells on the property, and water is distributed to a variety of drinkers.
 The drinkers attract wildlife, are thick with dove, hold coveys of quail, and anchor big-game-animal movement across the ranch.
 The owner has kept hunting to a minimum but can issue Landowner Tags for elk, deer, and Oryx at their discretion.
 Oryx are visually stunning, and good populations like this are rare.
 Free-ranging African Oryx in the United States are unique to New Mexico and can be hunted for 11 months of the year.
 Additionally, the ranch receives four pronghorn tags each year.